 Beef Short Ribs are the perfect comfort food.
 This Short Ribs Recipe is cooked in no time and the depth of flavor is amazing!

-Instant Pot Beef Short Ribs on a round white plate over mashed potatoes and carrots
+Instant Pot Beef Short Ribs on a round white plate over mashed potatoes and carrots.

-Why You Must Make these Pressure Cooker Ribs
+Why You Must Make Pressure Cooker Ribs

 I’m not sure I have much authority as an expert.
-I’ve cooked a whole chicken and some short ribs in a pressure cooker.
+I’ve cooked a whole chicken and some short ribs in my pressure cooker.
 I’m certainly light-years behind the average American who owns an Instant Pot.

 • The Instant Pot makes speedy work of cooking your ribs.